clusterinthecloud/docs/source/infrastructure.rst

    ComputeShapes = ["VM.Standard2.24", "VM.Standard2.24", "VM.Standard2.24", "VM.Standard2.24"]

 You see that there are two lists, each with four elements.
-The nth element in each list are related to each other.
+The n\ :sup:`th` element in each list are related to each other.
 Once the nodes are created, they will be named ``compute001``, ``compute002`` etc. in the order they are listed here.

 If we instead wanted a ``BM.GPU2.2`` in AD 1, three ``BM.Standard1.36`` in AD 2 and one ``BM.DenseIO1.36`` in AD3 we would instead write::